 Deciding what to study at university is an important decision, which is why Law at Keele has something for everyone.
 We offer a range of flexible pathways, from single honours LLB courses that provide a qualifying law degree, to a distinctive undergraduate programme in International Business & Law, to a variety of combined honours programmes within which you can learn law alongside a wide range of possible subjects.

 If you'd like to become a solicitor or barrister, one of our single honours LLB programmes would most suit your needs.

-Students who are interested in law but do not wish to enter the legal professions will find our exciting range of dual honours degrees offer great choice and flexibility to fit with a variety of future career choices.
+Students who are interested in law but do not wish to enter the legal professions will find our exciting range of combined honours degrees offer great choice and flexibility to fit with a variety of future career choices.

 For information regarding our entry requirements please see our course pages below, or please see the main entry requirements pages.